 Rice is a good source of carbohydrates, which are turned into glucose in your body and then used for energy.
 When you eat rice, it gets digested quickly due to its high glycemic index (GI) and causes blood sugar levels to spike.
 This can be a problem if you have diabetes because too much glucose in your bloodstream at once will make insulin less effective at lowering them back down again.

 There are some rice varieties that are great options for diabetics.
-Brown rice has been linked with lower blood sugar levels as well as improved insulin sensitivity in people with diabetes.
-Brown rice won't raise your blood sugar as quickly because it contains more fiber than white rice, which slows down digestion and prevents spikes in glucose levels after eating.
+Brown rice, a type of whole grain food, has been linked with lower blood sugar levels as well as improved insulin sensitivity in people with diabetes.
+Brown rice won’t raise your blood sugar as quickly because it contains more fiber than white rice, which slows down digestion and prevents spikes in glucose levels after eating.
+Additionally, certain rice varieties, particularly whole grain basmati rice, contain resistant starch which aids in slowing down sugar release into the bloodstream.

 The better options for a diabetes diet are;